 Sep 9, 2021 JavaScript

-In this Article we will go through how to create a function that accepts a single argument only using single line of code in JavaScript.
+In this Article we will go through how to insert given html after an element only using single line of code in JavaScript.
 This is a one-line JavaScript code snippet that uses one of the most popular ES6 features => Arrow Function.

 Let's define this short function: